 Our Societi fundraisers are truly amazing!
 We simply couldn’t continue our work without them.
 The fundraising they do never ceases to amaze us, in its variety and scale.
 We have fundraisers who run marathons, hold coffee mornings and non uniform days, sell Societi branded bags, hold awareness events at their workplaces or schools, arrange collections at community events, nominate Societi as a charity to their church or a local business for their support… For Valentines Day, one of our Supporters held a ‘lovely’ photo shoot (thank you Lucy) and fabulous Vikki and Hayley held a Curry Night!!
 Imagine that – a Kawasaki Conversation with curry.
 Naan-tastic!

-Here are the stories of a few families who have been truly remarkable in their dedication and support for Kawasaki Disease awareness raising and fundraising for Societi — and why; they inspire us and we hope they inspire you too.
+Here are the stories of two families who have been truly remarkable in their dedication and support for Kawasaki Disease awareness raising and fundraising for Societi — and why; they inspire us and we hope they inspire you too.
 Get in touch if you’re planning a fundraiser and we will help where we can with materials such as posters and leaflets.

 Kawasaki Disease has touched me in a way I never thought was possible.
 To have your child diagnosed with something that many know nothing about (including medics) is extremely scary.
 To not know what is happening to your child and to trust in your doctors when they are saying “it’s nothing to worry about”… but knowing there is more to it, is hard.

 I’m glad I trusted my instincts and we got Reuben to A&E where he was treated relatively quickly.